BLovegrove/BLovegrove/README.md

 - 🚀 &nbsp; I’m currently learning Unity Game Development.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/BLovegrove).
 - 👾 &nbsp; Fun fact: Most don't read these but if you are - thank you and have a good day!
-- 📫 &nbsp; How to reach me: b.lovegrove.wsd@gmail.com.
+- 📫 &nbsp; How to reach me: brandy@lovegrove.co.nz
 - 📝 &nbsp; Checkout my Resume (WIP).

 ### Languages and Tools: